thomasabishop/eolas/zk/Threads.md

 > process, shares its memory address and can execute any program code loaded
 > within it.

+Each thread has an identifier called a _thread ID_ (TID).

+Both procesess in [user space](User_Space.md) and the [kernel](The_kernel.md) utilise threads.

+## Hardware considerations

+Each [processor core](./CPU_architecture.md) can only one one thread at a time so the number of cores that a device's CPU has deterimines how many threads can run at once.
+In practice, then, the CPU shuffles between multiple threads in clock segments.
+This is known as scheduling and is managed by the process that the thread belongs to.

 ## Related notes

 ![Processes](Processes.md)